 Join with students in prayer and discussion as you explore how to discern your gifts and talents to best serve the church.
 Visit our Vocation Page here.

 Retreats offer an opportunity to step away from the distractions of everyday life and spend time with God and peers in a unique way.
-STM hosts one-day retreats for Undergraduate and Graduates each semester; a First-Year Retreat; and Busy Person's Retreats at the end of each semester.
+STM hosts retreats for Undergraduate and Graduates each semesters.
+Retreats include a First-Year Retreat, mini-retreats for specific student groups, busy-person retreats at the end of each semester and day-long and overnight offsite retreats.

 Pastoral Counseling, Vocational Discernment & Spiritual Direction